Textless Speech-to-Speech Translation on Real Data: Introduction

 \section{Introduction}

-Speech-to-speech translation (S2ST) technology can help bridge the communication gap between people speaking different languages and enable a natural way of interaction.
-Conventional S2ST systems~\citep{lavie1997janus,nakamura2006atr} usually rely on a cascaded approach by first translating speech in one language to text in another language, either through automatic speech recognition (ASR) followed by machine tranlsation (MT), or an end-to-end speech-to-text translation (S2T) model~\citep{berard2016listen}, and then applying text-to-speech (TTS) synthesis to generate the speech output in the target language.
+Speech-to-speech translation (S2ST) technology can help bridge the communication gap between people speaking different languages.
+Conventional S2ST systems~\citep{lavie1997janus,nakamura2006atr} usually rely on a cascaded approach by first translating speech into text in the target language, either with automatic speech recognition (ASR) followed by machine tranlsation (MT), or an end-to-end speech-to-text translation (S2T) model~\citep{berard2016listen}, and then applying text-to-speech (TTS) synthesis to generate speech output.

 On the other hand, researchers have started exploring direct S2ST~\citep{jia2019direct,jia2021translatotron,tjandra2019speech,zhang2020uwspeech,kano2021transformer,lee2021direct}, which aims at translating speech in the source language to speech in the target language without the need of text generation as an intermediate step.
 However, text transcriptions or phoneme annotations of the speech data is often still needed during model training for multitask learning~\citep{jia2019direct,lee2021direct} or for learning a decoder that generates intermediate representations~\citep{jia2021translatotron,kano2021transformer} to facilitate the generation of speech output.